dwave-examples/tour-planning/README.md

 on cost, time, and steepness.

 You can select whether to use hard or soft constraints.
-For soft constraints, you can set a weight and a type of penalty: linear or quadratic.
+For soft constraints, you can set weights and chose between linear or quadratic penalties.

 ### Submitting the Problem for Solution